Lexicon

 Illuminator: Provides light and shade.

 Every role is important.
-A good team can make the difference between a mediocre and a great movie.
+A good Team make the difference between a mediocre film and a great one.

 The equipment